-Assuming elastic and surface energy constants typical of glass-like materials, one concludes that for contacts with $r\sim10^2$\,nm and room temperature $T \sim 300$K, there are narrow regions near the boundaries of the bistability zone, where one of the potential wells $E_b$ or $E_c$ (Fig.\,2b) is much greater than $k_{B}T$ (say $10^2-10^4$ times), whereas the other one is $\sim10^1 k_{B}T$ (see Fig.\,2d for $r=100$nm).
+For elastic and surface energy typical of glasslike materials, contacts with $r\sim10^2$\,nm and $T \sim 300$K exhibit narrow regions near the boundaries of the bistability zone, where one of the potential wells [$E_b$ or $E_c$, see Fig.\,2(b)] is $10^2$ to $10^4$ times larger than $k_B T$, while the other is \textcolor{black}{of order} $10^1 k_B T$.
 Thus, near the left boundary of the bistability region the closed state is much stabler, whereas the open one is metastable.
-Near the right boundary, the situation is opposite.
-The metastable equilibrium energy is comparable with that of thermal fluctuations, so that the latter are able to induce jumps to the opposite stabler state with characteristic waiting times $\tau_0 \exp(E_{b,c}/k_{B} T)$ according to the Arrhenius law, where the attempt time $\tau_0$ for nanometer-scale tips of the asperities can reasonably be taken $\tau_0\sim10^{-12}$s.
+Near the right boundary, the situation is the opposite.
+The metastable equilibrium energy is comparable with that of thermal fluctuations.
+So, they are able to induce jumps to the opposite stabler state with characteristic waiting times $\tau_0 \exp(E_{b,c}/k_{B} T)$ according to the Arrhenius law, where the attempt time for nanometer-scale tips of the asperities can reasonably be $\tau_0\sim10^{-12}$s.

-Direct AFM inspection of the glass-bead surfaces confirmed the presence of numerous asperities about $10^2$nm in radius and $20-50$nm in height (Fig.\,3a) consistent with the values reported in~\cite{Divoux2008}.
-A single contact between two grains leads to $10^3-10^4$ micro-asperities.
-Even if 1\% of them actually gets in contact, one obtains $\sim10^2$ of such mesoscopic contacts for a visible one.
-Following~\cite{Zaitsev2008} we conclude that contribution of such loose but numerous micro-contacts can dominate over the nonlinearity of much stronger (and thus less nonlinear) macro-contacts creating the material skeleton.
-This explains why nonlinearity can drop drastically after fairly weak perturbations that still leave the material skeleton intact, but can suffice to break the mesoscopic contacts.
+Direct AFM inspection of the glass-bead surfaces confirmed the presence of numerous asperities about $10^2$nm in radius and $20-50$nm in height (see Ref.~\cite{Suppl-2}) consistent with the values reported in~\cite{Divoux2008}.
+A single macrocontact between two grains leads to $10^3-10^4$ microasperities.
+Even if 1\% of them actually get in contact, one obtains $\sim10^2$ of such nanoscale contacts for a visible one.
+Following Refs.~\cite{Zaitsev2008,Tournat2004} we conclude that contribution of such loose but numerous nanocontacts can dominate over the nonlinearity of much stronger (and thus less nonlinear) macrocontacts creating the material skeleton.
+This explains why nonlinearity can drop drastically after fairly weak shocks that still leave the material skeleton intact, but suffice to break the nanocontacts.